nimbleapproach/Accessability-Scanning-Tool/README.md

 - TypeScript for type checking
 - ESLint for code linting
 - Prettier for code formatting
-- Lighthouse and Pa11y for accessibility testing
+- Pa11y for accessibility testing
+- Axe-core for accessibility analysis

 ---